S4Y78C9S/TwitterTweetFilter/README.md

 WHAT'S THIS
 ===========
-  A addon to hide tweet including specified words.
+  To hide the tweets including specified words.

 INSTALLATION